Table of contents

 - Use cloth grocery bags and keep some in your car.
 Pick one up at the Campus Store for only 50¢ or at Meijer for $1.

-To view a full list of what you can and cannot recycle at Calvin College, please visit the Physical Plant grounds department.
+To view a full list of what you can and cannot recycle at Calvin University, please visit the Facilities department.

 Tips for reducing your waste off campus

 - Compost fruit and vegetable remains, eggshells, and grains.